Ron Martin (businessman): Relegation from Football League

 Under Martin's chairmanship Southend suffered a second successive relegation on 1 May 2021, dropping out of the Football League after 101 years.
 Supporters demonstrated and called for his resignation, but he said: "the future will be great again".
-He also suggested League Two relegation was "unfair" as the National League had suspended relegation for the COVID-19-affected season, and submitted proposals for EFL consideration.
+He also said League Two relegation was "unfair" as the National League had suspended relegation for the COVID-19-affected season, and submitted proposals for EFL consideration.

 Continued financial troubles

-In August 2021, Southend revealed its overall debt in July 2019 was £17.4m, having grown by £2.4m; Martin said the majority of the debt was owed to his companies, and that £6.8m of debt had already been written off.
-With the club struggling near the foot of the National League, Southend fans staged protests on 5 and 9 October 2021 at Roots Hall demanding Martin's departure.
+In August 2021, Southend revealed its overall debt in July 2019 was £17.4m, having grown by £2.4m.
+Martin said the majority of the debt was owed to his companies, and that £6.8m of debt had already been written off.
+With the club struggling near the foot of the National League, Southend fans staged protests at Roots Hall on 5 and 9 October 2021, demanding Martin's departure.
 Collymore offered further free support to the club, described as "a mess" by the BBC: